UAE's RAKBANK says no customers lost from cyber fraud

 The bank's chief executive, Graham Honeybill, said in a statement: "We are given to understand that the overall fraud encompassed a number of banks not only in the Middle East but in the USA and other countries".

-A global cyber crime ring stole $45 million from two Middle Eastern banks by hacking into credit card processing firms and withdrawing money from ATMs in 27 countries, U.S. prosecutors said on Thursday.
+A global cyber crime ring stole $45 million (29 million pounds) from two Middle Eastern banks by hacking into credit card processing firms and withdrawing money from ATMs in 27 countries, U.S. prosecutors said on Thursday.

 Honeybill said the incident concerning RAKBANK related to events in December 2012 and involved the bank's service provider in India.
 The bank did not name the service provider or give any further detail.